thillai-c/MediQuill-llama2/README.md

-This is a medicine-focussed Llama-2 fine tuned using thillaic/MedQuad-MedicalQnADataset-Llama2-1k dataset
+This is a medical-focussed Llama-2 fine tuned using thillaic/MedQuad-MedicalQnADataset-Llama2-1k dataset

 ## Model Details